psindhu/Contact-API-With-Spring-Boot/README.md

 # Contact-API-With-Spring-Boot

-Spring Boot API for maanaging APIs.
+Spring Boot API for maanaging contacts.
+Bootstrap powered frontend is provided for testing out the APIs